Floozutter/xedotracker/README.md

-# xedotracker
+# Xedotracker
-A xenharmonic chiptune tracker!
+Xeotracker is a xenharmonic chiptune tracker that runs in the terminal.